Chief Deputy John L. Ford III

-Chief of Administration John Hudson
+Chief Deputy John Hudson

 Prior to joining the Davidson County Sheriff’s Office in 2002, John Hudson worked for 13 years in the private sector for four different Fortune 500 companies: Texas Instruments, Data General, EMC, and Storage Technologies.
 His marketing and management roles with these companies took him to various locations across the country including Dallas, Texas; Atlanta, Georgia; Huntsville, Alabama; and finally, Nashville.
 This experience gave him a good foundation in understanding both the business side of an organization as well as the support services related to operations.